biodash/biodash.github.io/content/codeclub/09_subsetting/index.md

 The behavior of the `[ ]` operator is very different for lists: it selects the element(s) you request, but *it always returns a subsetted version of the original list*.
 It 'shrinks' the original list.
 There is nothing like this in Python; it's quite unique to R. (The reason this is the case will become clear when we examine data frames.)
 The `[[ ]]` operator on the other hand just returns the object you select.

-As mentioned above, it's quite possible that and element of a list might itself be a list:
+As mentioned above, it's quite possible that an element of a list might itself be a list:

 <div class="highlight">